 This course is designed to provide students with detailed knowledge and basic practical skills to apply economic concepts and theories at the consumer and producer levels.
-The course includes the market systems, demand and supply, market equilibrium, elasticity, consumer behaviour, public goods and externalities, and market structures: pure competition, monopoly, oligopoly, marginal cost, and marginal revenue.
+The course includes the following topics: market systems, demand and supply, market equilibrium, elasticity's, consumer behavior, public goods and externalities, market structures: pure competition, monopoly, and oligopoly, marginal cost and marginal revenue.
+(Prerequisite-None)